New Policy Library

 2. Scope

-a) officers, employees and students of the University and of its controlled entities; and
+a) officers, employees and students of the University and its controlled entities;

-2.3.
-All other individuals engaged in activities reasonably connected with the University are expected to conduct themselves in a manner consistent with this policy.
+2.4.
+All individuals engaged in activities reasonably connected with the University are expected to conduct themselves in a manner consistent with this policy.

 3. Authority